Spotlight On: Experiential Art

 I may twitch at its overuse from time to time but am ultimately pleased with such terms crossing over from art speak into popular vernacular.
 Firstly, because they expose artists to new audiences, and vice versa, and secondly, because this trend might signal a shift in perception that could lead to an actual democratisation of art.
 Probably not of all art, but perhaps at the very least, of the kind we show at Superblue.
 This is art which is as meaningful as it is spectacular.
 It triggers emotions and provokes thought, offers perspective, challenges beliefs.
 It is art which the audience can come to without years of prior knowledge or theoretical grounding.
 Hopefully, it gets talked about around the dinner table that evening.

 Despite all this, the term immersive is considered somewhat reductive in our house.
-At Superblue, we tend to prefer “experiential”, as it captures—alongside qualities of being large-scale, multisensory, interactive, participatory, technological, cross-disciplinary, time-based, and yes, immersive—it also encompasses the necessary final ingredient that is storytelling.
+At Superblue, we tend to prefer “experiential”, as it captures—alongside qualities of being large-scale, multisensory, interactive, participatory, technological, cross-disciplinary, time-based, and yes, immersive— the necessary final ingredient that is storytelling.
 Importantly, experiential art has a sense of progression, a rhythm, possibly a narrative.
 This does not necessarily mean the work will have a beginning and an end, but rather a durational concept that taps into our innate response to the passage of time.
 In this way, experiential art builds on the long history of installation art and time-based performance, dating as far back as the early to mid-20th century, which encourages an ongoing, or evolving, understanding of an artwork as impacted by the relationship to the body.

 This is not to say that these considerations do not define other players in the experiential landscape, but Superblue is truly unique in its history and its approach.